CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 * *Infrastructure:* The core components of a computing system; compute, network, and storage.
 The foundation that every else is built on.
 The moving parts.
 * *Metastructure:*  The protocols and mechanisms that provide the interface between the infrastructure layer and the other layers.
 The glue that ties the technologies and enables management and configuration.
 * *Infostructure:* The data and information.
 Content in a database, file storage, etc.
-* *Applistructure:* The applications and services used to build them.
+* *Applistructure:* The applications deployed in the cloud and the underlying application services used to build them.
+For example, Platform as a Service features like message queues, artificial intelligence analysis, or notification services.

 ![Cloud Logical Model](https://github.com/cloudsecurityalliance/CSA-Guidance/blob/master/Images/1.1.4-1.png?raw=true)